czujto/czujto.github.io/_posts/2021-06-04-ConfigureAZStorageSMBMulti.md

 Lets move on to the fun part, configuration!

 First of all, we need to register for SMB Multichannel preview.
-You can do it via Azure Portal by going to Preview blade, then search and select Join Azure Files SMB Mulitchannel preview, finally click Register.
+We can do it via Azure Portal by going to Preview blade, select Join Azure Files SMB Mulitchannel preview and by clicking Register.
+Please bare in mind that registration might take up to an hour.

 ![SMB Multichannel ]({{ site.baseurl }}/assets/img/blog/2021-06-06-ConfigureAZStorageSMBMulti/smb-multi2.jpg)

+To use PowerShell for reguistration, please run commands blow:

+Connect-AzAccount
+# Setting your active subscription to the one you want to register for the preview.
+# Replace the <subscription-id> placeholder with your subscription id.
+$context = Get-AzSubscription -SubscriptionId <your-subscription-id> Set-AzContext $context

+Register-AzProviderFeature -FeatureName AllowSMBMultichannel -ProviderNamespace Microsoft.Storage Register-AzResourceProvider -ProviderNamespace Microsoft.Storage

 You
 Thanks!